 A board approved Risk Appetite Framework lays down the risk appetite & boundary for target market, on-boarding criteria, portfolio mix including tenor /product mix and other concentration risk parameters.
 The key policies for IDFC Bank are approved by the Board.
 In addition to these, several Management Policies and operational manuals have been developed to manage risk.
 The Board level policies are reviewed on an annual basis by the RMCB while the Management Level policies and manuals are to be reviewed annually by Senior Management.

-The Board Policies include Group Risk Management Policy, Credit (Lending) Policy, Credit Risk Management Policy, Risk Appetite Framework, Market Risk Management Policy, Operational Risk Management Policy, Fraud Risk Management Policy, ICAAP Policy, ALM Policy, Investment Policy, Forex & Derivative Policy, Watchlist Policy and Portfolio Acquisition Policy.
-The Bank also maintains a process for identifying Watchlist accounts.
+The Board Policies include Risk Management Policy, Credit (Lending) Policy, Credit Risk Management Policy, Market Risk Management Policy, Operational Risk Management Policy, Fraud Risk Management Policy, ICAAP Policy, ALM Policy, Investment Policy, Forex & Derivative Policy and Portfolio Acquisition Policy.